Top 10 Skills Every CMO Needs

 Modern CMOs will also look to make their marketing planning and processes more agile.
 Instead of spending months or years on planning, an agile marketing initiative will involve a series of quick sprints before launch, each of which lasts only two to four weeks in total.
 After launch, the team reviews goals, accomplishments and results, and plans for the next sprint of initiative.

 Successful CMOs today need to have a deep understanding of consumers, including their likes and dislikes as well as their needs and expectations at every stage of the customer journey.
-To do this, CMOs must have the ability to understand and dig into their data with analytics tools, gathering real-time insights to inform their marketing strategy and programs.
+But to get and keep customers’ attention, CMOs must have the ability to understand and dig into their data with analytics tools, gathering real-time insights to inform their marketing strategy and programs.

 Marketing leaders will also want to hire top talent who have more advanced analytics modeling skills to not only understand big data, but to synthesize and turn those data points into actionable insights and stories that will resonate with the business.
 CMOs then need to take that data to drive the necessary changes internally to provide greater value and better experiences to consumers.

-According to Forbes, 2015 would see CMOs becoming brand publishers, acting as the “heads of their brand’s publishing house” to manage and improve the quality of their content as well as engagement with customers and prospects.
+CMOs have become part-time brand publishers, acting as the “heads of their brand’s publishing house” to manage and improve the quality of their content as well as engagement with customers and prospects.

 As more companies start publishing content and compete for consumer attention, it is becoming harder to reach your target audience.
 To cut through the noise, CMOs must look for ways to create content that educates and entertains their consumers.
 A good brand story is what will make your brand noteworthy and win consumer eyeballs and dollars.